Mary Creagh: Councillor in Islington: 1998–2005

-Creagh was elected as a councillor for the London Borough of Islington in 1998, representing Highbury West ward (renamed Highbury in 2002), and served as the Labour Group Leader for five years during a period when the party was in opposition locally.
+Creagh was elected as a councillor for the London Borough of Islington in 1998, representing Highbury West ward (named Highbury from 1998 until 2002), and served as the Labour Group Leader for five years during a period when the party was in opposition locally.
 During this time, she knocked on doors and ran a campaign office for future party leader Jeremy Corbyn.
 She stood down from Islington Council in 2005 upon her election to parliament.

-In 2002, Creagh formally alleged cronyism in the appointment of the Islington Council chief executive by five Liberal Democrat councillors thus triggering an investigation by the Standards Board for England.
-After the longest ever investigation by the Standards Board, her complaint was rejected.
+In 2002, Creagh formally alleged cronyism in the appointment of the Islington Council chief executive by five Liberal Democrat councillors, thus triggering an investigation by the Standards Board for England.
+After the longest-ever investigation by the Standards Board, her complaint was rejected.
 Creagh was criticised by the tribunal as being "heavily influenced by her political motives" and that she was an "insensitive witness, lacking in balanced judgment and one who was prepared to make assumptions about honesty and integrity of others without any proper basis".
-However, Creagh defended herself saying she "blew the whistle because I believed the Liberal Democrats were not meeting the standards we expect from people in public office.
+However, Creagh defended herself, saying she "blew the whistle because I believed the Liberal Democrats were not meeting the standards we expect from people in public office.
 I invite people to look at my evidence and draw their own conclusions".
 The Liberal Democrat councillors involved lost their seats at the 2006 elections when their party lost control of the council.